el-vida/NoisyNeuroSIM/README.md

 In this project, we decided to use the GPU-node of the cluster ("login18-g-2"), as NeuroSIM needs nvidia drivers to run properly on the cluster.
 For more information on the cluster nodes available to students, please consider the following [website](https://help.itc.rwth-aachen.de/service/rhr4fjjutttf/article/3fb4cb953142422dbbb656c1c3253cff/).

-## 2. How to set up NeuroSIM on HPC cluster
+## 2. How to set up NeuroSIM on the HPC cluster

 Once the account is created, the following steps have to be done in order to run NeuroSIM v1.4 on the HPC clusters: